 Click through for a tutorial!

-jkitty92 asked: Hey, I was wondering if you might be able to help me with some hair related things?
+jkitty92 said: Hey, I was wondering if you might be able to help me with some hair related things?
 I have short, thin hair that I don't wash much since I shaved it March this year.
 I don't really want to start going back to the way I was washing my hair before the shave and I have heard good things about cleansing conditioners.
 Any suggestions on whether this is a good idea/ brand suggestions?

 OOooh, shaved head!
 Love it.